-Hook Publicity, opened in May 2010, is a partnership between veteran publicists Mary Ann Hult and Jessica Uzzan.
+Hook Publicity, opened in May 2010, began as a partnership between veteran publicists Jessica Uzzan and Mary Ann Hult.

-Jessica Uzzan has worked as an Independent Film Publicist since 2000, handling New York and National US publicity campaigns and events, as well as International and US festival publicity for films at the Sundance, Toronto, Cannes, Tribeca, New York, and Telluride Film Festivals.
+Jessica Uzzan is a member of the Marketing and Publicity Branch of the Academy of Motion Picture Arts and Sciences.
+She has worked as an Independent Film Publicist since 2000, handling New York and National US publicity campaigns and events, as well as International and US festival publicity for films at the Sundance, Toronto, Cannes, Tribeca, New York, and Telluride Film Festivals.
 She has worked with clients including Sony Pictures Classics, Focus Features, IFC, Magnolia Pictures, The Weinstein Company, Apparition, Lionsgate, Picturehouse, Miramax, Newmarket, Roadside Attractions, IDP/Goldwyn, Palm Pictures, Hanway, Content Film, and many more.

 Prior to International House of Publicity, Ms. Uzzan spent 3 years at Magic Lantern handling film publicity campaigns, first as an Account Executive, and then as Vice President of that company, until it closed in 2003.
 While at Magic Lantern, she handled publicity for films including Pedro Almodovar's TALK TO HER; Ang Lee's CROUCHING TIGER, HIDDEN DRAGON; PERSONAL VELOCITY; PIECES OF APRIL; Lisa Cholodenko's LAUREL CANYON; Paul Schrader's AUTO FOCUS; DOGTOWN AND Z-BOYS; OUR SONG; TADPOLE; Ed Harris' POLLOCK; and NINE QUEENS; as well as production companies InDiGent and Blue Magic Pictures.
 She is adept at writing press materials, has long established relationships with the New York Media, is skilled at organizing events and wrangling personalities, and has a passion for promoting small, quality projects.